ShangShungFoundation/tibetan_game/README.md

 ## Project Coordinator:

 ## Description
-Developement of online tibetan turn game following simple rules with simple interface.
+Online tibetan turn game following simple rules with simple interface.

 ## Purpose
+Developement of online 2 paricipants game with optional AI.
+Porting it to native mobile apps

 ## Who it’s for?
 Anyone interested

 ## Why they would want to use it?
+Fun, developement of personal logic skills, strategy

 ## Expected Features:
 - unicode support